bstewlipsey/StockAgenticAI/README.md

 ---

-# Bot Architecture & Capabilities
+# StockAgenticAI - Architecture & Capabilities

 StockAgenticAI is a modular, agentic trading system composed of specialized bots, each responsible for a distinct aspect of the trading workflow.
 Key bots include: